Hello Courageous Heart.

 Welcome.
 I’m Mo.

-I’m a yoga teacher whose niche is teaching yoga tailored for grief.
+I’m a yoga teacher whose niche is teaching yoga that welcomes and explores grief.
 I’m a poet of sorts and recently published a book of poetry called The Unedited Heart: Letters on Loss.
-I’m currently creating The Grief Practice: An Anthology of Loss.
+My current creation is The Grief Practice.
 And I’m the mama of a sweet and energetic toddler.

-I choose to use my abilities and my time to give a voice to grief because almost 15 years ago (when I was 25) I lost my husband unexpectedly to cancer.
-My experience of grief was very unsupported, so these days I am motivated to give back to grief and people who are grieving in the ways that I can and the ways I would have liked to have been supported.
+My experience of grief was very devastating, isolating, and unsupported, so these days I am motivated to give back to grief and people who are grieving in the ways that I can and the ways I would have liked to have been supported.

-My writing has been featured on elephantjournal and The Huffington Post, but for the most part I post my poetry regularly to social media because checking in with this heart of mine daily keeps me honest.
+My writing has been featured on elephantjournal and The Huffington Post.
+These days I enjoy posting my poetry regularly to social media because checking in with this heart of mine daily keeps me honest.

 I send a love letter to your inbox every month or so if you sign up here.
 It’s no bells-and-whistles newsletter, just some honest words from my heart to yours.